RELIGION

 In alignment with the directives of the Bishop of the Roman Catholic Diocese of Orange, the religion curriculum at SMCHS is aligned with the Curriculum Framework for Secondary Education unanimously adopted by the United States Conference of Catholic Bishops (USCCB).

-The Religion Department seeks to:
+The Theology Department seeks to:

 - Develop a commitment and/or an attraction to the teachings and values of Jesus.